 Paneer tikka masala is a classic restaurant-quality dish.
-This deliciously creamy and decadent curry is all kinds of irresistible!
-Make it in the Instant Pot with this quick and easy recipe.
+This deliciously creamy and decadent curry can be made quick and easy with a secret ingredient!

 List of ingredients